Democrats clash on healthcare, border in scrappy first U.S. presidential debate

 U.S. Senator Cory Booker had the most speaking time in the debate at about 11 minutes, according to the New York Times and other media trackers.
 He was followed by O’Rourke, Warren and Castro.
 Washington Governor Jay Inslee had the least.

-The intensity of the exchanges among the Democrats after six months of a relatively mild campaign reflected the high stakes in what could be a make-or-break moment for some of the contenders struggling to be noticed in the field of more than 20 candidates.
+Several of the contenders took aim at corporate America, saying it did not pay enough in taxes, repaid government bailouts by shifting jobs overseas and charged too much for its products.

+“Who is this economy really working for?
+It’s doing great for a thinner and thinner slice at the top.
+It’s doing great for giant drug companies.
+It’s just not doing great for people who are trying to get a prescription filled,” Warren said.

-Inslee said he was the only candidate on the stage that had passed a public healthcare option and a law protecting a woman’s right to reproductive health and health insurance.
+Inslee said he was the only candidate on the stage who had passed a public healthcare option and a law protecting a woman’s right to reproductive health and health insurance.

 “There are three women up here who have fought pretty hard for a woman’s right to choose,” she said, looking at Warren and congresswoman Tulsi Gabbard.